NetwerkExamineringDigitalisering/NED-OOAPI/doc/technical-reference.md

 TODO: Describe all relevant standards for parties that want to join the ecosystem.
 - [OOAPI v5](https://open-education-api.github.io/specification/v5/docs.html)
 - OAUTH2
+- We are currently investigating the use of [edukoppeling](https://www.edustandaard.nl/app/uploads/2023/07/2023-07-24-Edukoppeling-Secure-API-OAuth-Client-Credentials-profielen-v0.8.pdf) a question here is do we HAVE to useedu_org_id?
+Do we really want to alllow for all 4 levels of Data Classification or are we only using 2?

 ## Information model